holmesv3/nitf-rs/README.md

 If you have questions, would like to contribute, or would like to request something be added, you can ask on [this Discord server](https://discord.gg/Kg7NwN4XgS), or create an issue.

-## Next in line
-- Improve documentation, examples
-- Now that some basic `enum`/`struct`'s are in place, can begin to define within interface functions
-  - First goal is going to be to read different types of data from an image segment for `P` IMODE value
-  - ...
-Then think about how to do other values for `IMODE`